Skip to content

 Combined with code execution in give_feedback_to_desktop_commander, this server has a real dual-threat profile: find credentials, then exfiltrate them.

-Desktop-commander attack path: Step 1 search finds .ssh and .aws credential files, Step 2 reads them, Step 3 executes arbitrary code, Step 4 exfiltrates data
+desktop-commander attack path: Step 1 search locates .ssh and .aws credential files, Step 2 reads private keys and tokens, Step 3 executes arbitrary code via give_feedback, Step 4 exfiltrates to external endpoint

 Key Insight

-desktop-commander is the one case where YARA-based scanning genuinely earns its keep — correctly identifying a credential harvesting + code execution combination that creates a real find-and-exfiltrate attack path.
+desktop-commander is the one case where pattern-based scanning genuinely earns its keep — correctly identifying a credential harvesting + code execution combination that creates a real find-and-exfiltrate attack path.

 This is exactly what pattern-based scanning is good at.

-The YARA rule caught a capability that poses real risk to anyone who grants filesystem access to AI agents.
+The pattern rule caught a capability that poses real risk to anyone who grants filesystem access to AI agents.

 Three detections across two tools.